garlick/flux-rfc/spec_3.rst

 that together provide a shared communications substrate for distributed resource manager services.
 Services and utilities communicate by passing messages through the session brokers.
-There are four types of messages: events, requests, responses, and keepalives, which share a common structure described herein.
+There are four types of messages: events, requests, responses, and PUPs, which share a common structure described herein.

 Event messages are published such that they are available to subscribers